hallissons/algorithms/README.md

 ### Breadth-First Search (BFS)

-Basic type of algorithm used to search elements in a graph, finding all the connected elements.
+Basic type of algorithm used to search elements in a graph built in top of a queue, finding all the connected elements.
 It has running time of O(n+m) and has several motivations:

-- Find bottleneks in a physical computer network.
+- Find bottleneeks in a physical computer network.
 - Compute the shortest path between two elements e.g.: "The Bacon number".
 But only if each edge weight is equal to "1".
 - Compute a path based on a sequence of decisions.